screen-two/visualisations/README.md

 visualisations
 ==============

-Take data from the Twitter API, render it in a useful way.
+Researching online resources that take data from the Twitter API, render it in a useful way.